VAXNEUVANCE delivers superior immune responses at 7 months for 3 key disease-causing serotypes1,a

 Randomized controlled trials assessing the clinical efficacy of VAXNEUVANCE compared to PCV13 have not been conducted.

-After a 3-dose primary series, VAXNEUVANCE was found to be noninferior to PCV13 for 12 out of 13 shared serotypes based on the lower bound of the 2-sided 95% CI for the GMC ratio (VAXNEUVANCE/PCV13) being >0.5.
-For VAXNEUVANCE, the lgG GMC for serotype 6A was just below the noninferiority criteria by a small margin, with the lower bound of the 2-sided 95% CI for the GMC ratio being 0.48 compared to the required criteria of >0.5 for noninferiority.
+Primary endpoint: VAXNEUVANCE delivered comparable immune responses for 12 of the 13 shared serotypes found in PCV13.
+Shared Serotype 6A was just below the noninferiority criteria by a small margin, with the lower bound of the 2-sided 95% CI for the GMC ratio being 0.48 vs >0.5.4

 default-sum-open-background-color